 Shops are selling the best of food.
 Geneva has built a reputation as a destination for cuisine from every part of the world.
 Still, at Christmas, everyone wants to try the traditional vin chaud with gingerbread cookies and hot chestnuts.
 And don’t forget to try the Swiss Fondue!

 Among other things, explore the old town area on foot, and go to Cathedral de Saint Pierre.
 Palais des nation, Vielle Ville and Jet d’Eue are some other places to visit.
 In addition, the Red cross museum, Ariana museum are not to be missed.

-Gothenburg has a large number of Christmas markets during the holiday season, the most famous by far being Jul på Liseberg, held at the Liseberg amusement park.
+Gothenburg has many Christmas markets during the holiday season, the most famous being Jul på Liseberg, held at the Liseberg amusement park.
 Not only is it the largest in Sweden, but it’s also the largest in all of Scandinavia!

 The Christmas market at Liseberg is without-a-doubt among the most magical in all of Europe.
 The park is filled with trees, and in an area of the world where darkness falls a bit earlier, the millions of twinkling fairy lights cast a magical glow.

 Fire pits abound amidst the Laplander teepees and wandering reindeer (yeah, that’s right – reindeer).
 There’s also an ice bar that serves drinks in frozen mugs (the glögg, of course, is served in a regular cup).